The International Mathematical Union is pleased to announce the IMU/CDC Graduate Research Assistantships in Developing Countries (GRAID) Program 2019.

 To be eligible, the applicants must be following all the given criteria:

-- Eligible Countries: Scholarships are available to students from Developing
+- Eligible Countries: The studentships are available to students from Developing

 - Entrance Requirements: The Program provides research assistantships to graduate – Ph.D. and Master – students of emerging research groups working in a developing country listed in Priority 1 or 2 of the IMU CDC Definition of Developing Countries.